manticoresoftware/manticoresearch/docs/searching/expressions,_functions,_and_operators.rst

    - string - The original string.
 Can be a constant string or a string from a string/json attribute.
    - delimiter - The delimiter to search for
    - number - The number of times to search for the delimiter.
-Can be both a positive or negative number.
-   If it is a positive number, this function will return all to the left of the delimiter.
+Can be both a positive or negative number.If it is a positive number, this function will return all to the left of the delimiter.
 If it is a negative number, this function will return all to the right of the delimiter.

 .. code-block:: mysql